x-bananer/astra/README.md

 The group adds links to documents and tools from which they want to receive analytics.

-• repository in GitLab or GitHub
+    - repository in GitLab or GitHub
-• Trello board
+    - Trello board
-• documents such as Google Docs via share or OAuth and Microsoft Office files
+    - documents such as Google Docs via share or OAuth and Microsoft Office files

-Each participant grants access only to the files they own.

 ### 4. Initial Analysis

-ASTRA generates a basic report on the current state of the project including contribution, task structure, and documentation.
+ASTRA generates a basic reflective report on the current state of the project.

 ### 5. Regular Updates

-The system periodically collects new data such as commits, board changes, and document revisions.
+The system periodically collects new data such as commits, board changes, and document revisions to update reflective reports.

 ### 6. Group Dashboard

 Students see the following.

-• contribution dynamics
+    - contribution dynamics
-• activity graphs
+    - activity graphs
-• current issues
+    - current issues
-• recommendations for process improvement
+    - recommendations for process improvement

 ### 7. Instructor Report (optional)